One Identity Manager vs OneLogin by One Identity comparison

 Find out what your peers are saying about One Identity Manager vs. OneLogin by One Identity and other solutions.
 Updated: March 2024.

-One Identity Manager is ranked 2nd in User Provisioning Software with 74 reviews while OneLogin by One Identity is ranked 7th in User Provisioning Software with 16 reviews.
+One Identity Manager is ranked 2nd in User Provisioning Software with 75 reviews while OneLogin by One Identity is ranked 7th in User Provisioning Software with 16 reviews.
 One Identity Manager is rated 8.0, while OneLogin by One Identity is rated 8.6.
 The top reviewer of One Identity Manager writes "The JML is customizable but the support team isn't strong".
 On the other hand, the top reviewer of OneLogin by One Identity writes "Integrated well and had a single pane of glass, but downtime and pricing were issues for us".
-One Identity Manager is most compared with SailPoint IdentityIQ, Oracle Identity Governance, EVOLVEUM midPoint, Cisco ISE (Identity Services Engine) and NetIQ Identity Manager, whereas OneLogin by One Identity is most compared with Auth0, Okta Workforce Identity, Microsoft Entra ID, LastPass and Google Cloud Identity.
+One Identity Manager is most compared with SailPoint IdentityIQ, Oracle Identity Governance, EVOLVEUM midPoint and Cisco ISE (Identity Services Engine), whereas OneLogin by One Identity is most compared with Auth0, Microsoft Entra ID, Okta Workforce Identity, LastPass and Google Cloud Identity.
 See our One Identity Manager vs. OneLogin by One Identity report.

 See our list of best User Provisioning Software vendors and best Identity Management (IM) vendors.